elavallee13/Pattern_Prodigy/README.md

 1. Start with the introductory section to understand the foundation of regex.
 2. Progress through each component in the Table of Contents for a structured understanding.
 3. Use the examples provided as a reference to test out your regex patterns.
-4. (Optional) For an enhanced experience, you can follow along using an online regex tester tool.

-> **Tip**: Screenshots provided in each section will further aid in visualizing the concepts.

 ## Credits and Attribution